Internship & Full-Time Offer Guidelines

 Examples: This scenario is most relevant to students completing internships with multiple public accounting firms

-- Winter/Summer 2017 (sophomore or junior) intern receives an offer with a start date in 2019.
-Offer must remain open until September 1 of 2018.
+- Winter/Summer 2018 (sophomore or junior) intern receives an offer with a start date in 2019.
+Offer must remain open until August 17, 2018.

-For early offers (those made one or two years in advance of the internship start date), offers shall remain open until September 1 before the internship year.
+For early offers (those made one or two years in advance of the internship start date), offers shall remain open until the Friday before fall semester courses start, which in 2018 will be Friday, August 17, before the internship year.

 - A freshman or sophomore receives an internship offer in 2017 with a start date of 2019.
-The offer must remain open until September 1 of 2018.
+The offer must remain open until August 17, 2018.

 OFFER RECOMMENDATIONS FOR ALL OTHER RECRUITING SCENARIOS: